 Between 2015 and 2022, Long Island water suppliers demonstrated varying trends in water pumpage.
 Analysis of 54 districts indicates that 40 districts reported reduced pumpage in 2022 as compared to 2015.
-Notably, Ocean Beach Village W.D. showed an 50% decrease, while Franklin Square W.D. reported a 20% reduction.
+Notably, Ocean Beach Village W.D. showed a 50% decrease, most likely due to distribution system improvements, new electronics transmitter water meters that detect leaks and are more accurate, and a population decrease presumably due to the pandemic, while Franklin Square W.D. reported a 20% reduction.
 Conversely, Hampton Bays W.D. and Willison Park W.D. experienced pumpage increases of 22% and 6%, respectively.
+Hampton Bays W.D. experienced increased demand due to many residents working from home during the pandemic and many seasonal homes transitioning to year-round residences.
 Among districts reporting reduced pumpage, 10 reported reductions exceeding 15%.
 Lynbrook saw a 10% population decrease from 2015 to 2022, alongside a 14% pumpage reduction.
 Town of Hempstead observed a 13% population increase and a 9% pumpage reduction.
 Fishers Island W.W. experienced a 77% population decrease and a 30% pumpage increase.
+The Fishers Island W.W. population decrease is due to a different population estimating method with respect to the large transient component of their population.
+The Fishers Island W.W. pumpage increase is likely due to improvements in water metering.
 The population served is estimated by each water supplier.